Meet the friendly Donovan Rehab Team below...

 Sullivan has worked with a wide variety of populations and disorders, including Autism, Executive Dysfunction, hearing impairments, cerebral palsy, and swallowing disorders in children.
 Sullivan has experienced outpatient, public school, and private clinic settings.

 Sullivan loves communicating with parents and children to find the most functional goals and activities.
-Sullivan is certified by the state of Georgia and is currently a Clinical Fellow in Speech Language Pathology.
+Sullivan is certified by the state of Georgia and has completed her Clinical Fellow in Speech Language Pathology.

 MS, OTR/L, CCLS